“I sometimes think that God in creating man somewhat overestimated his ability.”

 Sebastian looked over.
 “Are you not a good person?”

 I shrugged again.
-What if it’s one little base pairs that’s keeping me from being a happy person?
+What if it’s one little base pair that’s keeping me from being a happy person?

 “Even if you could find that little base pair and change it to something better, I don’t think you should,” Sebastian commented.
-He said it the same way he might tell someone he doesn’t think it’s a good idea for them to dangle by a thread over the edge of a cliff - urgent, as if the loss of who I was would matter at all.
+He said it the same way he might tell someone he didn’t think it’d be a good idea for them to dangle by a thread over the edge of a cliff as they were already unwinding the spool- urgent, as if the loss of who I was would matter at all.
 As if becoming someone else at the drop of a base pair might be an imminent possibility.

 “Because your DNA is what makes you you.
 You change it and you’ll be someone else.”